-These gardens, located at in the northeast corner of the Imperial City, were built by the first four emperors of the Nguyen dynasty.
+These gardens, located in the northeast corner of the Imperial City, were built by the first four emperors of the Nguyen dynasty.
 For many years, they fell into disrepair, but a restoration project has brought them back to their former glory.
-You really feel like Vietnamese royalty when you stroll through this opulent area.
+You really feel like royalty when you stroll through this opulent area.

 This newly renovated museum houses artefacts from the dynastic years, such as garments, ceramics and works of art.